Firefox Marketing Head Expresses Concerns Over Google's Apparent 'Only Be On Chrome' Push

 Ransomware.

-Wish Google sites would shut up (Score:5, Informative)
+Wish Google sites would shut up (Score:5, Insightful)

 What I'd really like is for all the Google service sites to STFU and remember when I say I don't want Chrome.
 Every fucking page for every fucking site has some sort of pop-up box, banner, or somesuch that uses Microsoft tacticts to suggest that somehow this web service will work better in Chrome than some other web-compliant browser like the one I'm already using (Firefox).
 If closing/dismissing/saying "NO" would silence them for good that'd be one thing, but they won't fucking go away.
 They keep coming back.